cixel/bmore-golang-jan19/presentation.md

 # How it works (in Go)

 - AST rewriting
+- wrap all function calls generically; event-based enter/leave hooks
+- redefine function declarations to weave context through async boundaries
+- WIP; still a few big hurdles to get over
-- still contrast-eyes-only, parts may become open source over time
+- not open source, parts may become open source over time
 - sorry

-^ I settled on doing everything via AST rewrites and the code this thing produces is gnarly
+^ I settled on doing everything via AST rewrites

+^ the code this thing produces is gnarly

 ^ it's not really meant for human consumption

-^ I can't share that code, unfortunately

 ^ there are a couple of big problems to solve

-^ so part of it's private status is a matter of liability and we don't want customers trying to do anything with it
+^ can't share code

 ^ And I didn't want to stand here and show off a project I can't give people full access to

-^ But I sure can change it slightly and throw it in a separate project, and present on that
+^ But I sure can change it slightly, throw it in a separate project, and present on that

-^ So I'll show that off.
-It's doing a lot of the same stuff in exactly the same way, it's just less generic than our internal project

-^ Note: I'm more than happy to talk, in great detail, about everything I've done to try to make Contrast in Go.
-Just talk to me.

 ---